v-rgrace/Viva/Viva/glint/setup/questions-setup.md

 :::image type="content" source="../../media/glint/setup/questions-hello-text.png" alt-text="Screenshot of where to customize introductory text." lightbox="../../media/glint/setup/questions-hello-text.png":::

 ### Add a logo to the survey intro

-To add your organization's logo to the survey introduction:

 > [!TIP]
 > Ensure that logos are horizontally oriented, have a transparent background, and 16MB or smaller in file size.